sachin27b/sachin27b/README.md

 <h2 align="center">🧠 About Me</h2>

 <p align="center">
-  Aspiring Data Scientist with a Master's from IIT Mandi, passionate about leveraging AI to solve real-world challenges.
+  Aspiring Data Scientist with a Master's from IIT Mandi in Computer Science, passionate about leveraging AI to solve real-world challenges.
 Experienced in Machine Learning, Deep Learning, and NLP, I'm on a mission to transform data into actionable insights.
 </p>

 <h2 align="center">